mattrussi/gitlab-com-runbooks/docs/patroni/build_cluster_from_snapshot.md

   }
 ```

 The role for the DR replicas are similar to the roles of other replicas but with the above `dcs` and override attributes.
-Remember to also set unique consul service names (for consul service discovery) as well as unique Prometheus type (for monitoring purposes) [example MR](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/3267).
-Since we are also specifying attributes for omnibus we should also include the `recipe[omnibus-gitlab::default]` recipe in the runlist.
+Remember to also set unique consul service names (for consul service discovery) as well as unique Prometheus type (for monitoring purposes) ([example MR](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/3267)).
+Since we are also specifying attributes for Omnibus we should also include the `recipe[omnibus-gitlab::default]` recipe in the runlist.

 #### 6.1.2A Building the replica instance from scratch